 Imagine you are working on a 10-piece puzzle and you only have gathered 5 pieces.
 Your Ni function can only make a fuzzy interpretation of the picture.
 This triggers Ti to doubt and ask you: Are you sure?
 It doesn’t seem right.
 Then, your Ni comes out with another interpretation and the Ti doubts it again.
 It’s a never-ending cycle because, with only 5 pieces of the puzzle, this is the best interpretation your Ni function can come out with.
 And your Ti function will not let it go because it’s not logical.

 The only way to break this cycle is to get more puzzle pieces.
 With more puzzle pieces, your Ni would naturally have a better interpretation of the picture.
-You can talk to others (Fe).
+You can use your Extraverted Feeling (Fe) function and talk to others.
 Tell them what you think it is and ask them for their help or opinions on the puzzle.
 They might look at the puzzle from a different angle and provide you with information that you haven’t thought of.

-Alternatively, you can go out to the physical world and interact with it (Se).
-See if you find anything that resemblances the puzzle or simply just look for the puzzle pieces.
-This doesn’t mean that you have to go Se crazy and be impulsive.
-Use your Se when you are stuck in analysis paralysis.
+Alternatively, you can use your Extraverted Sensing (Se) function and go out to the physical world.
+See if you find anything that resembles the puzzle or simply just look for the puzzle pieces.
+This doesn’t mean that you overload your Se function or be impulsive.
+But use your Se function when you are stuck in analysis paralysis.

 4. Practice mindfulness and train your mind to stay in the present.

-I have to admit it’s not easy to stay in the present.
+I have to admit it’s not easy to stay in the present for an INFJ.
 But that doesn’t mean that we shouldn’t do it.
 Training isn’t supposed to be easy.
 Our brains are used to act in a certain preferred way.
 However, to develop it further, we have to challenge it and bring it out of its comfort zone.

 In fact, I feel strongly that intuitive types like INFJs and INTJs need to incorporate mindfulness practices into their daily life.
 INFJs have a tendency to daydream and think about the future, so it’s nice to balance it with being present.